 These awards are conferred each year on books that are selected for their outstanding overall quality and likely enduring appeal.
 An international jury makes the final choices, taking into account the Internet votes of students, teachers and others from around the world.

-Click on the “Awards” menu to view the winners and finalists year by year.
-A complete list of LLL Award winners and finalists in spreadsheet format can be found here.
+To view the awards for a specific year, see this page.
+A complete list of LLL Award winners and finalists in spreadsheet format can be found at http://tinyurl.com/ERF-Winners.

 Publishers, please see this link for further information.